The best new short stories, poetry, art and creative photography by students from the University of Cambridge and the

 The Mays is broader in scope than most university literary projects, it is sold in all major UK bookstores and is available directly from this website too – our online shop can be found here.

-Each year invited guest editors, usually prominent authors, poets or artists, contribute a preface to the anthology and take part in the selection process.
+Each year invited guest editors, usually prominent writers, musicians poets or artists, contribute a preface to the anthology and take part in the selection process.

 Over the years, The Mays has earned a reputation for picking out the brightest new artistic talent.
-Nick Laird was a former student editor, and The Mays is also widely credited for launching the career of novelist Zadie Smith.
+The Mays is also widely credited for launching the career of novelist Zadie Smith.
 Literary agencies first took notice of Smith after seeing her story ‘Mrs. Begum’s Son and the Private Tutor’ in the 1997 collection.
 Smith returned to guest edit The Mays in 2001, and pointed out (presciently we hope!) that “maybe in a few years this lot will have me out of a job”.